 - Is it true that EDG grant support has been raised to 90%?

 Yes.
 On 26th March 2020, Deputy Prime Minister and Finance Minister Heng Swee Keat announced a Supplementary Budget 2020 to fight COVID-19 and the impending recession.
 It was announced that EDG grant support will be raised to 90% until December 2020.
+But 90% is on a case-by-case basis and usually meant for companies adversely affected eg. tourism industry.
+For other companies, the grant support level is raised from previous 70% to 80%.

 - Has CDG ended?

 Yes, CDG (Capability Development Grant) is officially closed.
+CDG is the precursor to EDG.

 - Has EDG started?